Deane Retirement Strategies Inc. Acquires 4,967 Shares of Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares (NASDAQ:VTIP)

-Deane Retirement Strategies Inc. increased its stake in Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares (NASDAQ:VTIP) by 3.3% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Deane Retirement Strategies Inc. grew its holdings in Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares (NASDAQ:VTIP) by 3.3% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 155,489 shares of the company’s stock after purchasing an additional 4,967 shares during the period.
-Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares accounts for 4.3% of Deane Retirement Strategies Inc.’s portfolio, making the stock its 6th largest holding.
-Deane Retirement Strategies Inc. owned about 0.07% of Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares worth $8,021,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares comprises approximately 4.3% of Deane Retirement Strategies Inc.’s investment portfolio, making the stock its 6th biggest holding.
+Deane Retirement Strategies Inc. owned approximately 0.07% of Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares worth $8,021,000 at the end of the most recent quarter.

 Want to see what other hedge funds are holding VTIP?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Vanguard Short-Term Inflation-Protected Securities Index Fund ETF Shares (NASDAQ:VTIP).